Leadership and Administration

 Bio

-Christina-Marie (or CM, for short) has worked at UCLA for almost eight years and recently joined the Center in June 2023.
+Christina-Marie (or CM, for short) has worked at UCLA for nine years and joined the Center in June 2023.
 She brings with her experience in community education, higher education, communications, and business operations.
 She received her bachelor’s degree in psychology with a minor in women’s, gender, & sexuality studies from Cal State University, Long Beach.
 In 2017, she earned her MBA, with a concentration in project management, from Mount Saint Mary’s University.

 At the Center, Christina-Marie is responsible for the coordination and management of undergraduate academic programs and initiatives, including the 195CE internship program and the Community Engagement and Social Change minor.
 She also oversees strategic communication and outreach.